Aditi Shankar: (2024–present)

 In 2025, Aditi marked her first Telugu debut with the film Bhairavam opposite to Bellamkonda Sreenivas, directed by Vijay Kanakamedala where the film featured Aditi as the lead female role.
 Reviewers from Filmyscoops said "Aditi Shankar seems to be there just for the songs.
 Except for a few decent scenes, nothing really stands out".
-From M9 news, Siddartha Toleti also commented stating "When it comes to the female leads, they don’t have typical heroine roles.
-The actresses paired opposite the three heroes serve more as supporting characters, with the exception of Aditi Shankar, who appears opposite Bellamkonda Sreenivas mainly for the dance numbers.
-Overall, all three female characters come across more as part of the supporting cast rather than significant leads in the film".
-Other critics also agreeing that she did not have much to do in the film.
-Reporter Srivathsan Nadadhur from The Hindu newspaper stated, "Aditi Shankar, relegated to the typical song-and-dance routine, seems miscast as a village belle, except in a few scenes where her spunky presence injects some life into the proceedings".
+Srivathsan Nadadhur from The Hindu newspaper stated, "Aditi Shankar, relegated to the typical song-and-dance routine, seems miscast as a village belle, except in a few scenes where her spunky presence injects some life into the proceedings".

+The makers of the upcoming romantic drama, Once More, announced that the film will release theatrically on 28 August 2026.

 Personal life

-Aditi said about her debut film Viruman: "I can never deny my privilege and success" that has helped her career.
+Aditi said about her debut film Viruman: "I can never deny my privilege" that has helped her career.

 Just before Viruman was released, actress and model Aathmika targeted Aditi on social media and stirred up controversy considering Aditi to be the main reason for nepotism in south Indian films stating "It's good to see privileged getting easy way through the ladder while the rest".
 Aathmika also stated saying "Aditi is privileged to be able to enter the film industry just because of her father".
 However, Aditi later lashed back at Aathmika for her words and later removed her social media status.